raid-guild/unDiscord/README.md

     - Read Message History
     - View Channels
 ![Permissions](./bot-permissions.png)
-3. Scroll down and copy the invite link generated.
-You will need to click that and follow the prompts to invite it to your discord server
+3. Scroll down and click the invite link generated.
+You will now need to follow the prompts to invite it to your discord server
 ![image](https://github.com/user-attachments/assets/a9887151-eb6e-4dff-a41a-fbf49cb1fedb)
-4. Go to the Bot tab and turn on **Message Content Intent**
+4. Back in the Discord Developer Portal, go to the Bot tab and turn on **Message Content Intent**
 ![message content intent](image.png)
 5. Make sure you save your changes